hri5-boardgame-robot/Koch_Gomoku_robot/README.md

 ![Koch_Gomoku_robot Demo](imgs/demo.gif)

+[Watch the video demonstration](https://youtu.be/ioerYdkYhFU)  <!-- Add this line to include the YouTube link -->

 ## Features
 - **AI-based Gomoku Player**: Uses Monte Carlo Tree Search (MCTS) and a neural network to play Gomoku.
 - **Robotic Arm Control**: Controls a robotic arm to place stones on the board.